Skip to contents

 pop

-a data frame with columns indicating lower age limits and population sizes (see 'age.column' and 'pop.column')
+a data frame with columns indicating lower age limits and population sizes (see 'pop_age_column' and 'pop_column')

-lower age limits of age groups to extract
+lower age limits of age groups to extract; if NULL (default), the population data is returned unchanged

 column in the 'pop' data frame indicating the lower age group limit